Energy Price Forecasts and What our Experts Predict for 2025

 Energy prices have risen to extreme highs over the past few years.
 How do we use price forecasts to mitigate the effects and plan for the future?

+Energy prices have been on all of our minds recently more than ever!
+The industry has been a rollercoaster of emotions over the past few years, meaning we have not been able to take our eyes off it.
 This blog discusses gas and electricity price forecasts, how prices have changed since 2021 and how they could change between now and 2025.
 We have also asked some of our experts for their thoughts on the crisis, how they think businesses should prepare for the future and how the energy industry will look a few years from now.

 Will the energy industry ever go back to normal?